 We'll show you what we learned, including techniques for removing branches and cutting up the trunk.
 Of course, safety is the most important consideration when you're using a chain saw.
 See “Safety Tips” for key precautions I've taken to heart.
 But in addition to these tips, be sure to read and follow the safety precautions listed in your chain saw owner's manual.

 Cut with the top or bottom of the bar and chain, but avoid the kickback zone

 Cutting with the chain on the bottom of the bar is the most common and natural-feeling way to cut.
 The saw pulls slightly and is easy to control by maintaining a firm grip.
 Cutting from the underside of a branch requires you to cut with the top of the bar.
 This is a little unnerving at first because the saw pushes toward you.
 But it's safe as long as you're well braced and follow all other precautions.

 However, there's one spot on the bar that you should carefully avoid.
 This spot, called the kickback zone, is the top half of the bar's tip.
 If the kickback zone comes in contact with something while the chain is moving, the saw will kick up and back toward you.
 That's why modern chain saws are equipped with a chain brake designed to stop the chain if a kickback occurs.
-It's also the reason you should always maintain an encircling grip with your thumb around the front handle.
-But the best defense is to avoid the kickback zone.

 The most common chain saw injuries to the thigh and left arm can be virtually eliminated with just a few simple precautions.
 First, always wrap the thumb of your left hand around the front handle while you're cutting.
 This encircling grip keeps the saw under control in the event of a kickback.